Cray-HPE/docs-csm/introduction/differences.md

   * The `--template-body` option for the Cray CLI `bos` command is deprecated.
   * Prior to CSM V1.2.0, performing a successful `GET` on the session status for a boot set (i.e. `/v1/session/{session_id}/status/{boot_set_name}`) incorrectly returned a status code of 201.
 It now correctly returns a status code of 200.
-* The Compute Rolling Upgrade Service (CRUS) is deprecated in CSM 1.2.0 and will be removed in a future CSM release.
-Enhanced BOS functionality will replace CRUS.
-This includes the ability to stage changes to nodes that can be acted upon later when the node reboots.
-It also includes the ability to reboot nodes without specifying any boot artifacts.
-This latter ability relies on the artifacts already having been staged.

 ## Removed features